rotki/rotki/docs/api.rst

   :resjson bool result: Boolean denoting success or failure.
   :statuscode 200: Entry correctly stored.
   :statuscode 409: No user is currently logged in.
 Failed to validate the data.
+Combination of type, subtype and counterparty already exists.
   :statuscode 500: Internal rotki error.